Magyar Nemzetkozi Motodrome

-The Magyar Nemzetkozi Motodrome (English: Hungarian National Motodrome) is a motorsport racetrack in Hajdúnánás, Debrecen, Hajdú-Bihar County, Hungary.
-Currently under construction, the circuit was designed to host the Hungarian motorcycle Grand Prix.
+The Magyar Nemzetkozi Motodrome (English: Hungarian National Motodrome) was a planned motorsport racetrack project in Hajdúnánás, Debrecen, Hajdú-Bihar County, Hungary.
+Currently not even under construction, the circuit was designed to host the Hungarian motorcycle Grand Prix from 2023 and onwards.

 Description

 After the failed Balatonring project, Hungary would once again try to build a circuit for MotoGP, this time to be built in Hajdúnánás near Debrecen.
 Construction began in the second quarter of 2021 to be built and was to be homologated by 2023, the year the Hungarian motorcycle Grand Prix had been expected to return.
 That grand prix would be postponed by a year.

-The new track will have a 5.050 km long layout, making it one of the longest circuits on the MotoGP calendar.
-It will also feature 15 turns and multiple elevation changes.
-The new track will also have two other shorter layouts.
+The new track was planned to have a 5.050 km long layout with 15 turns and multiple elevation changes.
+Two other shorter layouts were also planned to be built.

+However, in September 2023, it was announced that MotoGP will be planning to return Hungaroring from 2025, and include Balaton Park Circuit as a reserve circuit for 2024 without mentioning this circuit.